chartjs/Chart.js/docs/getting-started/v3-migration.md

 #### Changed in Scales

 * `Scale.getLabelForIndex` was replaced by `scale.getLabelForValue`
-* `Scale.getPixelForValue` now has only one parameter.
-For the `TimeScale` that parameter must be millis since the epoch
+* `Scale.getPixelForValue` now only requires one parameter.
+For the `TimeScale` that parameter must be millis since the epoch.
+As a performance optimization, it may take an optional second parameter, giving the index of the data point.

 ##### Changed in Ticks